spiral/docs/http/routing.md

 # Routing
-Like other frameworks, Spiral provides a pre-built mechanism to manage your application's url structure.
-This operations is performed by the Http `Router` and `Route` instances.
+Spiral framework includes routing functionality into it's Http component.
+Like other frameworks you are able to define URL routes to a specific controller, controller actions and group of controllers in order to minimize amount of routes.

+Each route can be associated to a specific HMVC core in order to get additional flexibility.

 ## Router
 To manage set of routes inside application spiral provides higher level abstraction `RouterInterface` which is responsible for aggregating routes and processing request to detect valid route.

 Router by default has been implemented as `Spiral\Http\Routing\Router` and can be treated as PSR-7 endpoint.

 ```php
 interface RouterInterface